hayleygayfer/COMP1531-Project/assumptions.md

     * However, they are not permitted to edit/delete other owner's messages
 * Any user in the channel can react to their own message
 * Multiple messages can be pinned to the same channel
+* The only react type available is 'liking' a message

 ## USER.PY